Navigation

 Home Learning Packs

-In addition to the phonics support, we have sent home the 2D and 3D shapes that the children will learn throughout the year, as well as their number bonds to 5.
-Again, please record when they have practiced these at home in their diary, so that we can credit the engagement in home challenges, in class.
+In addition to the phonics support, we will also be sending your child home with the 2D and 3D shapes that the children will learn throughout the year, as well as their number bonds to 5.
+Again, please record when they have practiced these at home in their diary, so that we can recognise the engagement in home challenges, in class.

 Achievements